 For any man getting a tattoo for the first time, it can be a pretty daunting experience.
 The truth is, it doesn’t have to be.
-By starting small and going with a simple design, you’ll slowly ease your way into the tattoo world without the big-sized regrets.
+By starting small and going with a simple design, you’ll slowly ease your way into body art, possibly with one of the best tattoo ideas for 2020.

 While the pain from getting a tattoo might be temporary, the ink on your skin is definitely permanent.